YuusukeHashimoto/ITU-AI-ML-in-5G-Challenge_PS-031-NEC-Team-JOJO/README.md

 # Brief usage
 Our solution consists of four major steps.
+If you want to skip (Step 1) to (Step 3), you can use the [data](https://github.com/ITU-AI-ML-in-5G-Challenge/PS-031-NEC-Team-JOJO/tree/main/Data) uploaded to this repository.

 ## (Step1) Decomposition of raw video data into frames
 In this step, the video data is decomposed into frames.
 [OpenCV](https://opencv.org/) is used for the decomposition process.